 Therefore, when you resort to “Dear Sir, I’m interested in your open job, here’s my resume,” you’re missing out on a critical chance to persuade employers to take you seriously for a top leadership role.

-These 5 cover letter mistakes and omissions can quickly knock you out of consideration for the job you crave:
+These 5 cover letter tips cover common mistakes and omissions that can quickly knock you out of consideration for the job you crave:

 1 – Your opening line lacked punch.